Research Assistant/Research Associate- Twigger Group (Fixed Term)

 Click the 'Apply' button below to register an account with our recruitment system (if you have not already) and apply online.

-For an informal discussion please contact the Facilities Superintendent, Mr Steven Godby (email: sjg86@cam.ac.uk).
+For an informal discussion please contact the Facilities Superintendent, Mr Steven Godby, by email at: sjg86@cam.ac.uk or by telephone on 01223 333605.

 For further assistance, please contact the Biochemistry HR team via email: personnel@bioc.cam.ac.uk.